copper-leaf/ballast/docs/src/orchid/resources/wiki/mental-model.md

 Obviously, the initial thought when building out a Contract is to put every single variable into the State, and you absolutely can do that.
 But with sufficiently large screens, this may become a bit too verbose and introduce a lot of back-and-forth jumping between the UI and the VM, which may not be strictly necessary.
-Assuming your entire UI, including its listeners, is updated with each state change, you can leave some amount of logic purely in the UI, and have the State and Inputs only model the things which are actually important from a business logic perspective.
+Assuming your entire UI, including its listeners, is updated with each state change (both local and ViewModel states), you can leave some amount of logic purely in the UI, and have the State and Inputs only model the things which are actually important from a business logic perspective.

 As an example, let's take a Checkout screen.
 At the end of the flow, once the user has entered all their information, we want to show a popup to confirm the user actually wants to submit the order to help prevent accidental clicks submitting